Kayak Fishing Belize

 Have You Ever Thought of Fishing From a Kayak?

 Paddling a fishing kayak is easier than you might think, and we include this instruction.
 Fishing kayaks are wider than sea kayaks to prevent them from tipping over while casting.
 They also use anchors and pontoons to stabilize the craft.

-There’s more to kayaking than hopping aboard and paddling out to catch that bonefish with your name on it.
+There’s more to Belize kayak fishing than hopping aboard and paddling out to catch that bonefish with your name on it.
 On the first day we familiarize you with all of the parts of a standard kayak, as well as paddling, getting in and out of the boat while in the water, etc. Later you can check out our fishing kayaks and familiarize yourself with storing your gear onboard.

 Kayak Fishing Equipment

 We did the research to find the best fishing kayaks available.
 Our fishing kayaks have tackle storage, rod holders, fish holds, and anchors.
 With the versatility and stealth advantages of a sit-on-top kayak, sport fishermen can more easily access our fantastic fishing spots.
 Most of the sand flats at Glover’s Reef are too deep to wade, so you need a fishing kayak to take advantage of all of the ocean fishing opportunities in this seldom-fished area of Belize.

 Kayaks: Ride 135 and Tarpon 160i by Wilderness Systems

 Lifejackets: Stohlquist Fishing Jackets

 Bonefish and permit are the most common game fish found inside the atoll.
 The atoll sees very little sportfishing, so the fish populations are thriving.